 Proximal tibiofibular joint injury

 The proximal tibiofibular joint is a small joint that connects the top of the shin bone (tibia) with the fibula.
-Ususally, injury to this joint occurs acutely after a high-force injury such as a fall or gradually due to degeneration.
+Usually, injury to this joint occurs acutely after a high-force injury, such as a fall, or gradually due to degeneration.

-Symptoms usually include pain on the outside of the knee and a feeling of instability when deep squatting.
+Symptoms typically include pain on the outside of the knee and a sensation of instability when performing deep squats.
 In addition, moving the joint with your fingers is often painful and sometimes looser.

 Biceps femoris tendonitis